How to Set Up a Linux Swap Area Using 'mkswap' (with examples)

 Explanation:

-• mkswap: This is the main command that sets up the swap area.
+• mkswap: This is the command used to set up the swap space.

 Use case 2: Check a partition for bad blocks before creating the swap area